***UPDATED June 7, 2014***

 Exercising The Option

 If the Rockets elect to exercise their team option on Parsons’s contract, then Parsons will earn — and will count against the salary cap in the amount of — only $964,750.
-And since $624,771 of that amount has already been earned, the marginal increase to the Rockets’ salary cap upon their exercise of the option will be a mere $339,979.
-That is less than the rookie minimum salary or an incomplete roster charge (each of which is $507,336 for the 2014-15 season).
+That is only slightly greater than the minimum salary for a three-year veteran.

 By having such a small cap hold for Parsons, the Rockets would be able to use all of their available cap room in 2015 — except for that $1,833,025 cap hold amount — to pursue outside free agents (in a free agent class that is expected to include Kevin Love and LaMarcus Aldridge), then later exceed the salary cap to re-sign Parsons to any amount using his Bird rights.